 Incorporate Relaxing Activities

 Studies show that relaxing activities such as mediation and yoga help to reduce stress hormones in our body, such as cortisol.
 These stress hormones disrupt your body’s processes which can lead to a break down in healthy collagen and elastin production.
 Incorporating stress reducing activities weekly may not only help to possibly reduce the appearance of sunken eyes, but can also positively benefit your mind and body.

 Apply Topical Treatments For Sunken Eyes

-And last but certainly not least, apply a topical eye treatment like our Bright Eye Serum.
+And last but certainly not least, use a topical eye treatment that supports and cares for the delicate skin around the eyes, such as our Bright Eye Serum.
 Vitamin C, found in our Arctic-C Vitamin C Brightening Serum is a must have ingredient in any skincare routine.
 Studies show that topical vitamin C has the ability to reduce the appearance of wrinkles, fine lines and improve the look of uneven skin tone and dark spots.

 Word of Caution: There are numerous articles that recommend using natural remedies such as lemon juice and apple cider vinegar on skin.
 We highly recommend that you NOT apply these to your skin as there are no benefits and they actually have the potential to do more harm than good to the delicate skin around the eyes.

 As much as sunken eyes can be bothersome, let us kindly remind you that when it comes to your skin, a healthy dose of acceptance is good for the mind, body and soul.
 We should not aim for perfection or unrealistic results, after all, skin is a living organ and imperfections are normal signs of a life lived.
 However, that doesn’t mean you shouldn’t care for your skin in the best way you can.
 So next time you cleanse your face or apply your vitamin C serum, repeat after us “I am beautiful just as I am.”
 Because you really are!